-The Associations look forward to continued engagement with Government and other relevant stakeholders on the mutual objective to protect Australians from crime, to enforce law and to enable the intelligence, interception and enforcement agencies to effectively do so in a rapidly evolving digital environment.
+The Associations look forward to continued engagement with the PJCIS, the Department of Home Affairs, and other relevant stakeholders on the mutual objective to protect Australians from crime, to enforce law and to enable the intelligence, interception and enforcement agencies to effectively do so in a rapidly evolving digital environment.

-As highlighted in our submission, the Associations believe that the current exposure draft of the Encryption Bill requires further consultation and substantial work to ensure that the legislation does not weaken existing cybersecurity structures, balances security and privacy considerations and minimises unintended consequences.
+As highlighted in our submission, the Associations believe that the current draft Bill requires further thorough consultation and substantial work to ensure that the legislation does not weaken existing cybersecurity structures, balances security and privacy considerations and minimises unintended consequences.

-We urge Government to engage further with all relevant stakeholders to develop this (and any potential future legislation) with a view to a more holistic framework around cybersecurity, data retention, network security, interception and privacy.
+We urge Government and the PJCIS to engage further with all relevant stakeholders to develop this (and any potential future legislation) with a view to a more holistic framework around cybersecurity, data retention, network security, interception and privacy.